Merger between Israel's Koor, Discount in question

 Shares in Koor were down 3.8 percent to a year low of 38.16 shekels while Discount was off 4.2 percent to 7.70 shekels, close to a year low of 7.22 shekels reached on June 3.

-Discount’s subsidiaries include Super-Sol (SAE.TA), Israel’s largest supermarket chain, Cellcom (CEL.TA), the country’s biggest mobile phone operator and real estate developer Property and Building (PTBL.TA).
+Discount’s subsidiaries include Super-Sol, Israel’s largest supermarket chain, Cellcom, the country’s biggest mobile phone operator and real estate developer Property and Building.